Rules for associations

 - asking the association’s secretary

-The secretary must provide a copy of the rules.
-They may ask the member to cover any reasonable costs (such as photocopying fees).
+The secretary must provide a copy of the rules if asked.
+They may ask the member to cover any reasonable costs (e.g photocopying fees).

 Changing the rules